AbiHalim/ip/AI.md

 This week, I tried using ChatGPT and Deepseek initially, but the Deepseek servers were very inconsistent, so I ended up using ChatGPT.
 Initially, I tried asking both to implement extension C-Tags, but both failed, so I ended up implementing C-Undo which was easier.
 I noticed that some of the time, I could simply tell the models what to do and copy-paste the code, but other times I would have to make minor edits myself to debug, or copy-paste only certain parts into my existing codebase.
 I think they still really helped in saving me a lot of time, both in implementation and in thinking.

 ## Week 6:
+This week, I continued using ChatGPT to assist me in debugging certain methods.
+I also used ChatGPT to help generate the profile pictures for Joni and the user, inspired by reference images taken from the film Janji Joni.